2014 Baseball Hall of Fame balloting: Expansion Era Committee

-In July 2016, the Hall announced major changes to its era-based committees, replacing the then-current three voting bodies with four new committees.
-The era covered by the Expansion Era Committee will now be served by two new panels—the Modern Baseball and Today's Game Committees, respectively covering the 1970–1987 and post-1987 eras.
-Each new committee will meet twice in a 5-year cycle.

 J. G. Taylor Spink Award

 The J. G. Taylor Spink Award has been presented by the BBWAA at the annual summer induction ceremonies since 1962.
 Through 2010, it was awarded during the main induction ceremony, but is now given the previous day at the Hall of Fame Awards Presentation.
 It recognizes a sportswriter "for meritorious contributions to baseball writing".
 The recipients are not members of the Hall of Fame but are featured in a permanent exhibit at the National Baseball Museum.

 The three nominees for the 2014 award, selected by a BBWAA committee, were announced at the BBWAA's annual All-Star Game meeting on July 16, 2013.
 They were Roger Angell, longtime essayist for The New Yorker; the late Furman Bisher, longtime columnist for the Atlanta Journal-Constitution; and Mel Durslag, former columnist for the Los Angeles Herald Examiner.
 Under BBWAA rules, the winner was to be announced either during the 2013 World Series or at the 2013 winter meetings; in recent years, the announcement has been made at the winter meetings.

 On December 10, the Hall announced Angell as the recipient.
 He received 258 votes from a total of 451 ballots, including four blanks.
 Bisher received 115 votes and Durslag 74.
 Angell, who was 93 at the time of announcement, is the first Spink Award recipient to have never been a member of the BBWAA; according to the Hall, the group "limits its membership to writers covering Major League Baseball for daily newspapers, wire services and some Internet outlets."
 However, the award is not restricted to BBWAA members, and Angell was nominated by the group's San Francisco Bay Area chapter.
 Angell has written about baseball for The New Yorker for over 50 years, and many of his essays for the magazine have been reprinted in several best-selling books spanning four decades.